Los Paseos neighborhood viewed from atop Santa Teresa Park

 The Los Paseos Park is 10.8 acres and is conveniently located between the two schools, Los Paseos Elementary School and Martin Murphy Middle School, where Avenida Grande and Via Vista meet.

-Los Paseos Elementary School has served children from kindergarten to sixth grade since 1975 and Martin Murphy Middle School has served seventh & eighth graders since 1978.
+Los Paseos Elementary School has served our community since 1975, now they support classes from kindergarten to fifth grade and Martin Murphy Middle School has served the community since 1978, now supporting sixth to eighth graders.
 Both schools are very busy areas as children and their families arrive and depart every school day and attend various school and sports activities.
 The two schools actually fall into the Morgan Hill Unified School District.

 Details for Los Paseos Elementary School are available at: http://lospaseos.mhusd.org/